 - What role should the GGCLC play in accelerating reconciliation across Canada?

-- How do we make it happen?
-How do we bring in our fellow alumni to be part of the action plan?
+- How do we help make this happen?
+How do we reach out to our fellow alumni to be part of the action plan?

 Sum-up and discussion of future networking, mentoring, reunions, and organization of Indigenous alumni planning committee.